Prince of Wales Armouries Heritage Centre

 Ownership of the the Prince of Wales Armouries (as it was re-named in 1921) was transferred to the City of Edmonton in 1982 and it hosted a variety of organizations and community groups like the Cadets and the Edmonton Food Bank.
 After much consideration of its future, the City began renovations to create a new home for the City of Edmonton Archives inside the old drill hall.

 Everyone is welcome to enjoy the exhibits in the public areas of the building.
-There is no admission fee, parking is free and there are several bus routes nearby.
-Currently, the Gun Sculpture by Wallis Kendal and Sandra Bromley is on display on the Prince of Wales Armouries concourse.
+There is no admission fee and parking is free.
+The Metro Line's Kingsway/Royal Alex stop is a short walk away and there are several bus routes nearby.

 A building within a building, located within the former drill hall of the Prince of Wales Armouries.